Endless Summer Vibes: The Best Bayside Dining in Melbourne

 Donovans

-Donovans on St Kilda Beach is like stepping into a stylish coastal home, effortlessly relaxed yet quietly elevated.
-Sweeping bay views set the backdrop for refined, Mediterranean-inspired dishes built for lingering lunches or indulgent dinners.
-Charcoal-grilled highlights include Otways porchetta, Queensland leader prawns with oregano and chilli, and whole baby snapper with fresh lemon.
-Bombe Alaska for two and a comforting old-fashioned chicken pie bring warmth and flair.
-With impeccable service, a stellar wine list, and sunsets that steal the show, Donovans is Melbourne’s bayside dining at its most seductive.
+Donovans on St Kilda Beach feels like stepping into a stylish coastal home — relaxed yet quietly elevated.
+Sweeping bay views frame Mediterranean-inspired dishes built for long lunches or lingering dinners.
+Charcoal-grilled favourites include Otways porchetta, Queensland leader prawns with oregano and chilli, and whole baby snapper with fresh lemon.
+Finish with the Bombe Alaska for two and call it a perfect date night.

 St Kilda Beach, St Kilda Marina & Surrounding Foreshore, 40 Jacka Boulevard, St Kilda